Messier 28: Location

 It is about 18,300 light-years away from Earth.
 It is about 551,000 solar mass and its metallicity (averaging −1.32 which means more than 10 times less than our own star), coherency and preponderence of older stellar evolution objects, support its dating to very roughly 12 billion years old.
-18 RR Lyrae type variable stars have been found within.
+18 RR Lyrae-type variable stars have been found within.

+Discovery

 It bore the first discovery of a millisecond pulsar in a globular cluster - PSR B1821–24.
 This was using the Lovell Telescope at Jodrell Bank Observatory, England.
 A total of 11 further of these have since been detected in it with the telescope at Green Bank Observatory, West Virginia.
 As of 2011, these number the third-most in a cluster tied to the Milky Way, following Terzan 5 and 47 Tucanae.